vikingJason/5eVaultMain/content/2. DM Tools/Rules/Home Brew Rules.md

 Helms fit over your head to protect your skull, though in exchange they limit your vision and hearing.
 No proficiency is required to wear a helm.

 **Helm (12g, 4lbs).** This hard leather or metal covering protects the head but not the face, with the exception of a strip over the nose.
-While wearing this helm you gain an expertise die on saving throws made to resist being [[stunned]], and your passive Perception score is reduced by 2.
+While wearing this helm you gain an expertise die on saving throws made to resist being [[Stunned]], and your passive Perception score is reduced by 2.

 **Visored Helm (25gp, 8 lbs).** This helm covers the entirety of the head, including the face; the visor may be moved out of the way of the face as an object interaction, in which case the visored helm functions as a standard helm.
-While wearing a visored helm you gain an expertise die on saving throws made to resist being [[charmed]] or [[stunned]], and your passive Perception score is reduced by 5.
+While wearing a visored helm you gain an expertise die on saving throws made to resist being [[Charmed]] or [[Stunned]], and your passive Perception score is reduced by 5.
 Additionally, whenever you take damage from falling, you reduce that damage by 5.